psi-mankoski/pi/README.md

 This code is published under the MIT License (i.e., the "Expat License".)
 Pleaes see the file `LICENSE`.

-## Have fun!!!
+## Have Fun!!!

 ## References

-1. Eugene Salamin, "Computation of pi Using Arithmetic-Geometric Mean," _Mathematics of Computation_, volume 30, number 135, (July 1976), pages 565-570.
+1. <a name="ref1"></a>Eugene Salamin, "Computation of pi Using Arithmetic-Geometric Mean," _Mathematics of Computation_, volume 30, number 135, (July 1976), pages 565-570.

+2. <a name="ref2"></a>Richard P. Brent, "Fast Multiple-Precision Evaluation of Elementary Functions," _Journal of the ACM_, volume 23, issue 2, (April 1976), pages 242-251.

-2. Jonathan M. Borwein and Peter B. Borwein, _Pi and the AGM: A Study in Analytic Number Theory and Computational Complexity_, (Wiley, New York, NY, 1987).
+3. <a name="ref3"></a>Jonathan M. Borwein and Peter B. Borwein, _Pi and the AGM: A Study in Analytic Number Theory and Computational Complexity_, (Wiley, New York, NY, 1987).

-3. Dario Castellanos, "The Ubiquitous pi" (Part II), _Mathematics Magazine_, volume 61, number 3, (June 1988), pages 148-163.
+4. <a name="ref4"></a>Dario Castellanos, "The Ubiquitous pi" (Part II), _Mathematics Magazine_, volume 61, number 3, (June 1988), pages 148-163.

-4. Jonathan M. Borwein, Peter B. Borwein, David H. Bailey, "Ramanujan, Modular Equations, and Approximations to Pi or How to Compute One Billion Digits of Pi", _The American Mathematical Monthly_, volume 96, number 3, (March 1989), pages 201-219.
+5. <a name="ref5"></a>Jonathan M. Borwein, Peter B. Borwein, David H. Bailey, "Ramanujan, Modular Equations, and Approximations to Pi or How to Compute One Billion Digits of Pi", _The American Mathematical Monthly_, volume 96, number 3, (March 1989), pages 201-219.